 Do you see the song you like in this list of Brooklyn's songs?

-Brooklyn is a borough of New York City located at the westernmost end of Long Island in the State of New York.
-Formerly an independent city, the borough is coextensive with Kings County, one of twelve original counties established under British rule in 1683 in the then Province of New York.
-As of the 2020 United States census, the population stood at 2,736,074, making it the most populous of the five boroughs of New York City, and the most populous county in the state.
-Brooklyn, at 37,339.9 inhabitants per square mile (14,417.0/km2), is the second most densely populated county in the U.S. after Manhattan (New York County), as of 2022.
-Had Brooklyn remained an independent city, it would now be the fourth most populous American city after the rest of New York City, Los Angeles, and Chicago.
-Named after the Dutch town of Breukelen in the Netherlands, Brooklyn shares a land border with the borough and county of Queens.
+Brooklyn is the most populous of the five boroughs of New York City, coextensive with Kings County, in the U.S. state of New York.
+Located at the westernmost end of Long Island and formerly an independent city, Brooklyn shares a land border with the borough and county of Queens.
 It has several bridge and tunnel connections to the borough of Manhattan, across the East River (most famously, the architecturally significant Brooklyn Bridge), and is connected to Staten Island by way of the Verrazzano-Narrows Bridge.
-With a land area of 69.38 square miles (179.7 km2) and a water area of 27.48 square miles (71.2 km2), Kings County is the state of New York's fourth-smallest county by land area and third smallest by total area.
-Brooklyn was founded by the Dutch in the 17th century and grew into a busy port city on New York Harbor by the 19th century.
+The borough (as Kings County), at 37,339.9 inhabitants per square mile (14,417.0/km2), is the second most densely populated county in the U.S. after Manhattan (New York County), and the most populous county in the state, as of 2022.
+As of the 2020 United States census, the population stood at 2,736,074.
+Had Brooklyn remained an independent city on Long Island, it would now be the fourth most populous American city after the rest of New York City, Los Angeles, and Chicago, while ahead of Houston.
+With a land area of 69.38 square miles (179.7 km2) and a water area of 27.48 square miles (71.2 km2), Kings County, one of the twelve original counties established under British rule in 1683 in the then-province of New York, is the state of New York's fourth-smallest county by land area and third smallest by total area.
+Brooklyn, named after the Dutch town of Breukelen in the Netherlands, was founded by the Dutch in the 17th century and grew into a busy port city on New York Harbor by the 19th century.
 On January 1, 1898, after a long political campaign and public-relations battle during the 1890s and despite opposition from Brooklyn residents, Brooklyn was consolidated in and annexed (along with other areas) to form the current five-borough structure of New York City in accordance to the new municipal charter of "Greater New York".
 The borough continues to maintain some distinct culture.
 Many Brooklyn neighborhoods are ethnic enclaves.
 With Jews forming around a quarter of its population, the borough has been described as "the most Jewish spot on Earth".
 Brooklyn's official motto, displayed on the borough seal and flag, is Eendraght Maeckt Maght, which translates from early modern Dutch as 'Unity makes strength'.
-Educational institutions in Brooklyn include the City University of New York's Brooklyn College, Medgar Evers College, and College of Technology, as well as, New York University Tandon School of Engineering.
+Educational institutions in Brooklyn include the City University of New York's Brooklyn College, Medgar Evers College, College of Technology, New York University Tandon School of Engineering and Long Island University.
 In sports, basketball's Brooklyn Nets, and New York Liberty play at the Barclays Center.
 In the first decades of the 21st century, Brooklyn has experienced a renaissance as a destination for hipsters, with concomitant gentrification, dramatic house-price increases, and a decrease in housing affordability.
 Some new developments are required to include affordable housing units.
 Since the 2010s, parts of Brooklyn have evolved into a hub of entrepreneurship, high-technology startup firms, postmodern art, and design.

 We recommend that you check out all the lyrics of Brooklyn's songs, you might fall in love with some you didn't know yet.